GreatSealUSA/1776Wake/www.1776Wake.com/War_All_Against_All/War_All_Against_All_1776Wake_webpage.md

  ✓ "Turn the EU to mush"
  ✓ "Humiliate the US by showing that Article 5 is a joke"
  ✓ "Showing the world that NATO is a joke"

+&nbsp;

+# War All Against All

+"would go on to call the Fifth World War.
+The first nonlinear war of all against all.
+Which is a description by Vladislav Surkov, who sort of the ennui ??? of Russian politics, of the current (year 2014) war around Ukraine. um, so, I started working in Russian TV"